Engage, Promote, Support.

 The project funded by the National Lottery Community Fund aims to improve the health and wellbeing of Africans by raising awareness of the benefits of making healthier food and lifestyle choices in a way that is culturally appropriate.

-The programme funded by Kent Community Foundation works with minority ethnic women to improve their conversational English.
+The programme funded by Kent Community Foundation worked with minority ethnic women to improve their conversational English.

 Weight Loss Management African Pilot